 What Is Purging?

-Purging is a conscious attempt to eliminate or counteract food calories.
+Purging is a conscious attempt to eliminate or counteract calories from food.
 People with eating disorders often use these behaviors as hazardous weight management tools.
-However, over time, purging rituals can quickly become compulsive and quitting them can be extremely challenging.
-In milder cases, someone may purge occasionally; in more severe situations, a person may purge several times a day.
+However, over time, purging rituals can quickly become compulsive, and quitting them can be extremely challenging.
+In milder cases, someone may purge occasionally; in more severe situations, a person may purge several times a day, leading to purging disorder.

 Here are four common methods of purging: